• Skip to primary navigation

 6. Cash

-Cash is always king and in some cases, it facilitates B2B transactions better than other payment types.
-The biggest advantage of a business paying cash is that you never have to pay any annual fees like a line of credit.
-Also, if the money is not there, it does not get spent and interest is never incurred.
+Cash is always king, and in some cases, it facilitates B2B transactions better than other payment types.
+The biggest advantage of a business paying cash is that they never have to pay annual fees like a line of credit.
+Also, if the money is not there, it doesn’t get spent, and interest is never incurred.

-Paying with cash is the quickest way to process and keep your transaction expenses at a minimum.
+Paying with cash is the quickest way to process and keep your transaction expenses to a minimum.
 In some cases, vendors only accept cash.
-Any other type can lead to late fees and inconvenience.
+Any other payment type can lead to late fees and inconvenience.

 One downfall, however, is that paying with cash all the time can produce a negative cash flow balance.
-Credit cards and electronic payments are delayed.
-Thus, this is a form of “floating” cash and leaving more money in the bank.
-Paying with direct cash eliminates that amount from your cash flow balance immediately.
+Direct cash payment deducts the amount from your cash flow balance immediately.
 What you see is what you get.

 Market Growth and Landscape of the B2B Payments Market